jquery/learn.jquery.com/page/javascript-101/arrays.md

 ```

 ```
-// sorting with comparing function
+// Sorting with comparing function.

 function descending( a, b ) {
 	return b - a;